kodigweagu/COVID19/README.md

 To run the application, open index.html from the project folder in a browser.

-To run tests, run 'karma start' in terminal from the project folder with Node.js installed ( https://nodejs.org/en/download/ ).
+To run tests with Node.js installed ( https://nodejs.org/en/download/ ), in a terminal from the project folder: run 'npm i' to install project dependencies, run 'npm install -g karma-cli' to enable the karma-cli run 'karma start'